 Located on four-and-a-half acres in suburban Port Washington, the Vincent Smith School is a private day school that has served students in Nassau, Suffolk, and Queens Counties in New York since 1924.
-The School is well-known for its individualized program for students with ADD, ADHD, and Learning Disabilities, such as Dyslexia, Dyscalculia, Dysgraphia, Non-Verbal Learning Disabilities, Auditory Processing Disorders and Language (Expressive/Receptive) Processing Disorders.
+The School is well-known for its individual program for students with AD/HD, Learning Disabilities, such as Dyslexia, Dyscalculia, Dysgraphia, Non-Verbal Learning Disabilities, Auditory Processing Disorders and Language (Expressive/Receptive) Processing Disorders.
 Emphasis is placed on differentiated instruction, social-emotional learning through a customized “Team Building” program, and executive functioning skills.
 The self-contained Elementary program offers a multi-sensory experience that is centered on the development of early-childhood language and learning.

 | || |